stephaniesomade/stephaniesomade/README.md

 ## Hello and welcome to my Profile!
 ### About Me

-Hello there, I am [Stephanie Somade]("https://www.linkedin.com/in/stephanie-somade-4342131b1/?originalSubdomain=uk")!
+Hello there, I am [Stephanie]("https://www.linkedin.com/in/stephanie-somade-4342131b1/?originalSubdomain=uk")!
 I am a self-taught software engineer that lives in the UK.
 I am currently undergoing my Level 4 Software Developer Apprenticeship.
 I am passionate about all things code and as I am learning, I am also planning a number of different projects to become more skilled.

 💼 If you would like to contact me, here is my [email](mailto:stephaniesomadee@gmail.com)!